TykTechnologies/tyk-charts/tyk-stack/README.md

 Follow the notes from the installation output to get connection details and password.
 The DNS name of your Redis as set by Bitnami is
 `tyk-redis-master.tyk.svc:6379` (Tyk needs the name including the port)

-### Set Mongo or PostgresSQL connection details (Required)
+### Set MongoDB or PostgresSQL connection details (Required)
-If you have already installed mongo/postgresSQL, you can set the connection details in `global.mongo` and `global.postgres` section of values file respectively.
+If you have already installed MongoDB or PostgreSQL, you can set the connection details in `global.mongo` and `global.postgres` section of values file respectively.

-If not, you can use these rather excellent charts provided by Bitnami to install mongo/postgres:
+If not, you can use these rather excellent charts provided by Bitnami to install MongoDB or PostgreSQL:

 **Mongo Installation**